Visiting the DRA during the Covid-19 Pandemic – from July 2021

 You should not visit the Archive if:

-- you are awaiting the outcome of a Covid-19 test; or an approach from NHS: Test and Trace;
+- you are awaiting the outcome of a Covid-19 test; or have been contacted by NHS Test and Trace.

 We reserve the right to deny access to the Archive to any individuals who are not willing to abide by the guidelines set out in our policy documents.